Holomua

 No analysis available

-I searched for short-term rental, STR, vacation rental, TVU, NUC, and related allowance language, as well as restrictions like 30-day minimums.
-Nothing in the public remarks indicates STR is allowed, so this is treated as not evidenced and therefore false.
+I searched for short-term rental, STR, vacation rental, TVU, NUC, and related allowance language, as well as restrictions like 30-day minimums or owner-occupant only.
+Nothing in the remarks indicates STR is allowed, so the safest reading is false.

-I looked for hotel rental pool references such as hotel program, managed by hotel, Hilton/Trump/Ritz pool, or similar brand-managed operations.
-None were found, and since STR is not indicated as allowed, this must be false.
+I looked for hotel rental pool references such as hotel program, managed by hotel, or Hilton/Trump/Ritz pool.
+None were found, and because STR is not supported in the remarks, this must also be false.

-I searched for mandatory pool language such as required participation, cannot opt out, or must be in the rental program.
-No such language appears in the remarks, and with no STR evidence this remains false.
+I searched for mandatory pool language like required participation, must be in the rental program, or cannot opt out.
+No such language appears in the remarks, and with no evidence of STR/hotel pool activity, this is false.

 No analysis available